hashicorp/terraform-provider-aws/docs/resource-tagging.md

 ```

 If the service API does not return the tags directly from reading the resource and requires a separate API call,
-use the generated `ListTags` function, e.g., with Athena Workgroups:
+use the generated `listTags` function, e.g., with Athena Workgroups:

 ```go
 // Typically declared near conn := /* ... */